 Prin ciples and Recommendations Compliance Comment 1.
-Lay solid foundations for management and oversight 1.1 A listed entity should disclose: (a) The respective roles and responsibilities of its board and management; and (b) Those matters expressly reserved to the board and those delegated to management.
+Lay solid foundations for management and oversight 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
 Complies The Board Charter (available on the Company's website at www.aicmines.com.au/investors/corporate-governance/) adopted by the board outlines the role and responsibilities of the Board, as well as the role and responsibility of management.
 The board delegates responsibility for the day to day operations and administration of the Company to the Managing Director.
-1.2 A listed entity should: (a) Undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election as a director; and (b) Provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.2 (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
 Complies The board has procedures in place to select suitable candidates with suitable experience to ensure a balanced and effective board.
 The Board Charter adopted by the board outlines the pre-appointment procedures undertaken when appointing new directors, and undertakes to provide sufficient information to allow shareholders to make an informed decision on whether or not to elect or re-elect a director.
 Full details of current directors are outlined in the directors' report contained within this Annual Report.
 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
 Complies As per the Board Charter, new directors receive a Letter of Appointment which sets out the terms of their appointment.
-Senior
+Senior executives are also presented with an